Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Experimental Results

 \begin{remark} We believe that these two facts together — (1) the schedule of leader switching recorded in the experiments shows frequent switching, and (2) the leader point itself is not pulled away from minima — suggest that the `pulling away' in LSGD is beneficial: non-leader workers that were pulled away from local minima later became the leader, and thus likely obtained an even better solution than they originally would have. \end{remark}

 Finally, in Figure~\ref{fig:ResNet50} we report the empirical results for ResNet$50$ run on ImageNet.
-The number of workers was set to $4$ and the communication period $\tau$ was set to $64$.
-In this experiment our algorithm behaves comparably to EASGD but converges much faster than DOWNPOUR.
+In this experiment our algorithm behaves comparably to LARS but converges much faster than EASGD for $12$ workers.
 Also note that for ResNet50 on ImageNet, SGD is consistently worse than all reported methods (training on ImageNet with SGD on a single GTX1080 GPU until convergence usually takes about a week and gives slightly worse final performance), which is why the SGD curve was deliberately omitted (other methods converge in around two days).